AmeyVijeesh/AText-Editor/README.md

 - Word wrap

 - Change the font color to standard color or custom colors
-- Change the font to 25+ collections of Fo
+- Change the font to 25+ collections of Font
 - Change the font size 5-90
 - Change the background of text (And save it as well).